-The Director, Campus Operations is notified, if available, to secure the lost item(s) in a safe place.
-Money, or items with a street value of over \$100 are taken to the Campus Operations office or Human Resources (WB 104).
+The Director, Campus Operations or Lead Security Officers are notified, if available, to secure and catalog any money, electronics or items with a estimated value of over \$100.

 Anyone searching for a lost item(s) should contact the Campus Information Officer in the Warner Bros.
 Building 1st floor lobby or at 323.856.7600 (or ext.
 "0).
+Whenever a recovered item is claimed, the Officer signing out the item(s) will make a copy of the recovering individual's photo ID and have them sign a return receipt should any disputes arise.